philipbkemp/numbr/README.md

-# numbr
+# Numbr

-I'm thinking of a number...
+S.I.M.O.N. is thinking of a number.
+Can you guess what it is?

+Have a guess (or two) here: https://philipbkemp.github.io/numbr/